 Thank you so much Janae for your kind words!
 We are glad to be able to help you and other members to connect with different panels.
 We wish you all the best in your study and in your paid surveys experience.

 Hope you guys enjoy this talk with Janae and learn more about paid surveys.
-For students out there that want to earn additional pocket money, you can join paid surveys to earn reward by simply sharing your feedbacks.
+For students out there that want to earn additional pocket money, you can join paid surveys to earn reward by simply sharing your feedback.
 What if you are not a student anymore?
 Don’t worry, paid surveys are looking for people with diverse background, so everyone can join and start sharing their opinion.